a professional association for people working together to strengthen local & regional food systems

 We work at the forefront of the food systems profession itself, providing networking opportunities, access to practitioner tools, career guidance, student chapters, webinars, and a curated jobs board for people at all levels of this critical-change work.

-NAFSN also creates interactive learning experiences with the open-access, peer-viewed science of community food systems, published by our sister program, the Journal of Agriculture, Food Systems, and Community Development (JAFSCD.)
+NAFSN also creates interactive learning experiences with the open-access, peer-viewed research on community food systems published by our sister program, the Journal of Agriculture, Food Systems, and Community Development (JAFSCD).

-If you value a diverse & informed workforce at the helm of community food systems, join today.
+If you value a diverse and informed workforce at the helm of community food systems, join today.

 NAFSN's Leadership Circle Meeting is held virtually on the first Wednesday of ea...

 The NAFSN Leadership Circle Retreat is open to any member who regularly attends ...

 Registration is now open for NAFSN's popular networking series on Oct 4, Oct 19,...